go-on-blog/blog/src/pages/definitions.md

 > A systematic pattern of deviation from norm or rationality in judgment.
 >
 > Martie Haselton, Daniel Nettle, Paul W. Andrews (2005). « The evolution of cognitive bias ».
 In [The Handbook of Evolutionary Psychology](http://www.sscnet.ucla.edu/comm/haselton/papers/downloads/handbookevpsych.pdf).
 John Wiley & Sons Inc. pp. 724–746.

+### Command and Control (C2)

+> The term command and control is clearly a product of the Industrial Age.
+> The first use of the term as we understand it appears to be by Jomini
+> (Henri de Jomini, 1838) in The Art of War, when he entitles a section of
+> the book, “The Command of Armies and the Supreme Control of Operations.”
+> [...]
+> Many official definitions continue to be focused on the authorities associated with command, not on what needs to be accomplished and how it could or should be accomplished [...].
+> It was not until the middle of the century, following Napoleon’s staff innovations, that the term command and control began to be widely used.
+This raised the question of what the additional term control meant.
+Several explanations have been provided. *One view maintains that command refers to what a commander does and control is associated with how the “will” of the commander becomes translated into instructions* and promulgated throughout forces by the command staff [...]. *Another view parses “the art and science of command and control”: command is the art, and control is the science* [...].
+The control (or scientific) aspect of C2 fit well into an Industrial Age perspective that assumed that organizations and situations could be adequately represented as machines, albeit complicated machines.
+Given that a machine behaves according to a knowable set of rules, results could be controlled scientifically.
+>
+> [Toward Harmonizing Command and Control with Organization and Management Theory](http://www.dodccrp.org/files/IC2J_v3n2_06_Alberts.pdf).
+David S. Alberts, Mark E. Nissen.
+The International C2 Journal, 2009.

 ### Continuous Delivery